-The City of Chandler provides this information to help you and your family be better prepared for any emergency or disaster situation that might arise in the community.
-Some of the potential hazards we Arizonans can face are strong winds, flooding, heat waves, power outages and fires, along with the possibility of man-made threats.
+The City of Chandler provides this information to help you and your family better prepare for any emergency situation, natural disaster or public health crisis that might arise in the community.
+Some of the potential hazards we can face are strong winds, flooding, heat waves, power outages and fires, along with the possibility of man-made threats.
 There are numerous online resources designed to give residents the tools, information and coping skills they need to care for themselves and their families for up to 72 hours following a natural or man-made disaster.

 In the event of an emergency situation, the City of Chandler will make every attempt to adequately inform citizens of the situation.
-If there is an emergency event, Chandler's social media accounts, this web site and the Chandler Channel will be updated with specific information in the event of a real emergency or disaster situation.
+If there is an emergency event, Chandler's social media accounts, this web site and the Chandler Channel will be updated with specific information in the event of a real emergency, disaster situation or public health crisis.

 If there is an emergency event and you would like more information, please use the following resources: